Michigan State vs. Indiana State: Sportsbook promo codes, odds, spread, over/under - December 30

 Michigan State vs. Indiana State Betting Trends

-- The Spartans and their opponents have combined to hit the over five out of 12 times this season.

-- Indiana State has compiled an 8-3-0 ATS record so far this season.

-- So far this season, eight out of the Sycamores' 11 games with an over/under have hit the over.
+- So far this season, five out of the Spartans' 12 games have gone over the point total.

+- Sycamores games have hit the over eight out of 11 times this year.

 Michigan State Futures Odds